fillie/laravel-example/README.md

-# Laravel Example Project
+# Laravel Example and Test Project

 The purpose of this project is to quickly load a skeleton version of Laravel (v5.7.19), which has been configured to use Docker for quick start up.
-Interally we're using Nginx and MariaDB, simply for ease of use.
+Interally we're using Nginx and Mysql, simply for ease of use.
+The bottom of this readme also contains some tasks, useful for interviewing.

 ## Getting Started